 Stenham has been active in investment management for over 25 years focusing exclusively on delivering strong absolute returns, achieving a multiple award-winning track record.
+In this interview, Eurekahedge questions the CIO and Investment Director on it entry into funds of hedge funds.
 Over 70% of the assets which Stenham currently manages originate from private banks, trust companies, asset managers, pension funds and other institutions in the UK, Europe, Channel Islands, the Caribbean, South Africa, Latin America, the Middle East and Japan.
 Providing market leading solutions for institutions, charities, private banks and family offices, including both discretionary portfolios and funds, Stenham’s total assets as at February 2013 are US$ 2.1 billion.
 The balance of assets is managed on behalf of the original families and other high net worth private clients in all those territories and elsewhere.

 Eurekahedge: Stenham Asset Management has a history spanning over 100 years.
 When did the firm get into the funds of hedge funds business and what was the rationale behind this move?

 Stenham's origins date back to 1901 when Osias Stenham founded the company to act as buying agents for wholesale importers C Saloman of Southern Rhodesia.
 Stenham grew into a confirming house providing documentary credit facilities and trade finance to a wider group of clients in Africa.
 Edwin Wulfsohn, now the Group's Deputy Chairman, joined Stenham in 1970 as its Chairman and Chief Executive and expanded its activities into a multi-family office offering trust services, wealth management and corporate finance/private equity services.